-If the verification fails, the serial terminal emulation program displays an error message with an error code.
+If the verification fails, the command prompt displays an error message with an error code.
 Figure 12 shows an example error message.
-For more information on error codes, refer to the "Appendix 5: Error Codes" on page 28.
+For more information on error codes, see "Appendix 5: Error Codes" on page 24.

 The programming files are at: